Looking to purchase a new car? Savings.com.au has compiled some of the lowest-rate car loans on the market this month.

 It’s also important to be aware of the difference between a comparison rate and the advertised rate.
 The advertised rate is the annual rate of interest you’ll be charged on your debt, whereas the comparison rate reflects the advertised rate PLUS the fees and charges you’ll pay – giving you a truer depiction of the loan’s actual cost.

-For example, a car loan with an advertised rate of 6% but a comparison rate of 9% is likely to have large fees.
+For example, a car loan with an advertised rate of 6% p.a but a comparison rate of 9% p.a is likely to have large fees.
 All accredited lenders in Australia are legally required to display the comparison rate beside any advertised rate to make it easier for consumers to compare loans from different lenders.
 But comparison rates should only be used as a guide – it’s important you look into all the fees and charges yourself before committing to anything.

 Car Loans in Australia